a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-1.md

 The **payload** is made up of various **claims**, which are key/value pairs containing information about the user and the key itself.
 There are many claims which are predefined (called <a href="https://tools.ietf.org/html/rfc7519#section-4.1" target="_blank">registered claims</a>), but you are free to create your own as well.

 Usually, the payload contains the time when the token was issued and the time when the token expires.
 These are registered claims and are identified by `iat` and `exp`, respectively.
-Datetime values must be expressed as "seconds since the epoch", and python contains [built-in functions](https://docs.python.org/3/library/time.html) for converting `datetime` objects to this numeric format.
+Datetime values must be expressed as "seconds since the epoch", and python contains <a href="https://docs.python.org/3/library/time.html" target="_blank">built-in functions</a> for converting `datetime` objects to this numeric format.
 However, the PyJWT package will take care of this conversion for you when creating a token.

 Another registered claim is `sub` (subject) which is meant to represent the entity that the token was issued to.
 When a user registers with the API, a random UUID value is generated and stored in the database which will be used as the value for `sub`.